thorgate/pywaybiller/pywaybiller/docs/ExternalAPIOrderOrigin.md

 # ExternalAPIOrderOrigin

-The origins for which the order is created for.

 ## Properties

 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **origin_raw_id** | **str** | Origin raw id. | [optional]